nikanique/spring-rest-framework-tutorial/docs/source/Security.rst

 - The ``getRequiredAuthorities`` method returns a list of required authorities for the specified controller.
 These authorities are evaluated using the logical **OR** operator, meaning access is granted if the user possesses **any one** of the listed authorities.
 - In this example, any request to the ``/schools`` endpoint requires the ``school:read`` authority.

-**Defining Required Authorities for generic controllers with more than one HTTP method**
+**Defining Required Authorities for Generic Controllers with more than one HTTP method**
 -------------------------------------------------------------------------------------

 For these kind of controllers (e.g., GenericQueryController and GenericCommandController), you can define authorities for each HTTP methods by overriding the ``configRequiredAuthorities(Map<String, List<String>> authorities)`` method.